nmkettler/Snake-Game/README.md

 # Snake-Game
-Game of Snake using and Applet
+Game of Snake using an Applet

 Hopefully this is pretty self explanatory.
 I re-made this game and am in the process of improving it.